Reed-Daniel/20_Group_4_Final_Project/README.md

 ## Reason for Selecting Topic <a name="reason-for-selecting-the-topic"></a>
 - We would like to explore statistical data to determine if the NBA has a base-line for it's athletes, how that base line weighs against the top performers throughout the decades, and if you can predict the number of games a player would play per season

-## Source Data <a name="source"></a>
-- Our source data will be taken from Kaggle and includes NBA Players Stats since 1950 in the form of csv files
-	- Player.csv
-	- Season_Stats.csv
-	- Player_Data.csv
-- For the purpose of our analysis we will only focus on years 1980-present as that is when the "modern" NBA began

 ## Questions to Answer <a name="questions-to-answer"></a>
 - Does the NBA look the same decade by decade in terms of performance?
 - What does a prototypical player look like in each decade?